lisongc/GRIFFIN/README.md

 The paper will be on ArXiv soon.

 # License
-The authors of this public repository give the consent to the external users to use, reproduce, distribute the content, but with careful citations.
+The authors of this public repository give the consent to the external users to use, reproduce, fork, and distribute the content, but with careful citations.

 # Contacts
 Ayres Freitas : afreitas@pitt.edu